 The mother of all roofing issues, rain roof damage is the most common and of the most noticeable of all the types of storm damage that happens to your roof.
 Your roof’s lifelong enemy is water, and when leaks caused by other types of storms or just the old age of your roof start to expose the internal layers of your roof to moisture, problems start to happen.

 Mold, rot, leaks and structural damage are all signs of rain damage and indicators that your roof may need to be replaced.

 Sometimes, the signs of roof damage are pretty obvious, like water spots on a ceiling and curled or missing roof shingles.
 You may also see broken or damaged roof flashing, wet walls, water issues around your home’s exterior, or winter ice damming.

 - Shingle condition.
 Missing shingles are one obvious sign, but pay attention to the granule buildup on your shingles as well as early signs of damage.
 Hail storms can cause dings and dents in asphalt shingles and should be noted as well.

 - Missing flashing along the edges of the roof and along skylights, vents, and chimneys.

 - Loose or pealing sealant along those same penetration points.

 - Water damage in the attic or along the ceiling.

-Other time, the signs aren’t so obvious, which is when it might be time to call in a professional roofing expert.
+Sometimes, the signs aren’t so obvious, which is when it might be time to call in a professional roofing expert if you don’t know what to do after storm damage shows up.
 The National Roofing Contractors Association recommends that homeowners get their roof inspected by a professional twice a year—once in the fall and once in the spring.

 How to start the process of roof replacement